OpenNMT/OpenNMT-py/docs/source/examples/LanguageModelGeneration.md

 ```

 ### Build vocabulary command
-The vocabulary is build using:
+The vocabulary is built using:
 ```bash
 onmt_build_vocab -config examples/wiki_103.yaml -n_sample -1
 ```

 ## Step 3: Train the model
-To train a model for LM tasks, the following parameters must be in the config file.
+To train a model for LM tasks, the following parameters are required:

 * *model_task* is used to specify that the task will be language modeling (decoder only model with tansform_lm decoder type, source only dataset expected)
 * *decoder_type* must be transform_lm.
-This transformer is the one used in GPT-2: **Language Models are Unsupervised Multitask Learners**.
-Basically, it is a transformer without the encoder attention block.
+This transformer is the one used in GPT-2: [**Language Models are Unsupervised Multitask Learners**](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf).
+Basically, it is a transformer without an encoder attention block
 * *encoder_type* is not useful but need to be mentionned
 * *share_vocab* must be true.
 The slided source will play the role of the target hence vocabulary must be shared.
 ```yaml